QiansiqiHu/DOT-server/README.md

 <br></br>
 > **Latest Update on Server Status:**
 >
+> [March 19, 2025]
+> GPU card issue resolved: The previously missing GPU card is now functioning properly.
+We apologize for any inconvenience caused by the unexpected server shutdown resulting from our miscommunication.
+>
 > [March 18, 2025]
 > We've identified that one GPU card is missing from node 115.
 Our team is currently working with IT staff to inspect the physical connection.
 Once we identify the issue, a system reboot may be necessary.
 We will notify all users before any scheduled downtime.
 >